iotaledger/tips/text/0017-message/0017-message.md

 ### Payloads

-Each message will contain a payload.
+A message may contain a payload.
 The specification of the payloads is out of scope of this RFC.
 Below is a table of the currently specified core payloads with a link to their specifications.
 The `Unsigned Payload` will be specified here as an example.

 | Payload Name                              |   Type Value |
 | ---------------------------------------   | -----------  |